at-gmbh/at-python-template/{{cookiecutter.project_slug}}/README.md

     python setup.py testcov

 and have a look at the `htmlcov` folder, after the tests are done.
+{% if cookiecutter.use_notebooks == 'yes' %}
+### Notebooks

+To use your module code (`src/`) in Jupyter notebooks (`notebooks/`) without running into import errors, make sure to install the source locally

+    pip install -e .

+This way, you'll always use the latest version of your module code in your notebooks via `import {{ cookiecutter.module_name }}`.
+Note that we mainly use notebooks for experiments, visualizations and reports.
+Every piece of functionality that is meant to be reused should go into module code and be imported into notebooks.
+{% endif %}
 ### Distribution Package

 To build a distribution package (wheel), please use